-Overviews of Genocides
+Overviews of the Holocaust and Genocides

-This definition is useful as a means of acknowledging patterns that are evident whenever the crime of genocide happens.
+That definition is useful as a means of acknowledging patterns that are evident whenever the crime of genocide happens.
 At the same time, close examination of historical events demonstrates that no two genocides, or even two victims of the same genocide, are completely alike.
 Any study of the subject should recognize both commonalities and differences between the histories.